Julio's House

 Soon enough, my aunt started regaling me with stories of his life:

-But after the revolution in 1959, the SS Florida ceased traveling to Cuba.
+But after the revolution, the SS Florida ceased traveling to Cuba.

 Julio fled Havana and settled in Miami, working as a waiter at the Carillon Hotel.
 He did this for the rest of his life, his modest but fancy house becoming the center of his social existence.

-As I was putting his stacks of old photos in order, looking at the parties, his artistic, glamorous friends and his annual trips to NYC and Europe, my aunt dropped a loaded statement on me:
+As I was putting his stacks of old photos in order, looking at the parties, his glamorous friends and annual trips to NYC , my aunt dropped a loaded statement on me:

 "Why?"
 I asked.

 "Well, as the first one to leave after Castro took over, he lived in a rented room for years.
-He saved his money, and would buy us an exit visa, eventually getting everybody out."
+He would save his money, buying us exit visas, one by one, eventually getting everybody out in a few years time."

 As a gay man, I never felt more proud of a family member as I did that day.